Alamere Falls is one of those waterfalls that will probably stay in our memories for a very long time.

 Once on the other side, we were able to see the main falls from its top as well its stream snaking through the beach towards the ocean below.
 That view motivated us to continue further and find a way down to that beach.

-That descent involved another steep cliffside scramble several paces north of the falls.
+That descent involved another steep cliff-side scramble several paces north of the falls.
 That was where a dry gully narrowed into a steep, shale-covered descent onto the beach.

-That said, I do wonder over time how natural erosion (especially given how fragile the shale cliffs are here) might affect future access with all the weathering and wear, but in the six years apart that we’ve visited the falls, we were able to do them ok.
+That said, I do wonder over time how natural erosion (especially given how fragile the shale cliffs are here) might affect future access with all the weathering and wear.
+So far in the six years apart that we’ve visited the falls for our first two times, we were able to do them OK.

 Overall, we probably spent on average about 5 hours to do the hiking, the photographing, and just basking in the rugged beauty that epitomizes what’s best about the scenery of the California Coast.